sumotoy/RA8875/README.md

 ##### Current Version: 0.69b64 (beta, re-download all library and read changes!!!)<br>

 Current beta **tested only with**:
-* Teensy 3.1, Stellaris, Arduino UNO, Arduino MEGA2560, Arduino YUN
+* Teensy 3.1, Stellaris, Arduino UNO, Arduino MEGA2560, Arduino YUN, Arduino DUE
 * EastRising RA8875 5"Inch (480x272) with resistive Touch or FT chip capacitive<br>
 * EastRising RA8875 7"Inch (800x480) with FT chip capacitive<br>
+* EastRising RA8875 5"Inch (800x480) with resistice chip<br>
 Check 'Proof of working' in wiky.<br>

-A couple of users tested also with:
-* Arduino DUE
-* Adafruit RA8875 board with 7" (800x600) and 5" (480x272) displays

 NOT tested at all:
-* Waveshare displays
+* Waveshare displays (if you are able to force SPI mode...)
-* Eastrising 5" (800x480)
 * Any 640x480

 <b>NOTE</b>:If your do not work please ask here.<br>